Quagga mussel (left) and Zebra mussel (right)

 One of the CLWA’s highest priorities is preventing the spread of aquatic invasives into the Crystal Lake watershed environment.
 Since these nuisances are commonly introduced into a new lake by hitchhiking on watercraft that have picked them up elsewhere in infested waters, the CLWA has promoted boat washing on Crystal Lake.

 CLWA has also focused on regular monitoring of the watershed to identify potential threats at an early stage, followed by rapid action to control or eliminate the intrusive plant or animal before it becomes widespread.
 In the summer of 2008, as part of the Cooperative Lakes Monitoring Program (CLMP) the CLWA sampled, identified, and mapped aquatic plant species for comparison with previous studies.
 It launched a new comprehensive aquatic plant identification and mapping survey in the summer of 2016, again under the auspices of the CLMP.
+This survey was completed in the summer of 2018, with the assistance of aerial drone observation.

 Members of the public can help control the introduction and spread of invasive species in Crystal – by washing their boats and by watching for and reporting the appearance of any unfamiliar plants or animals in the water or on the shoreland.
 Below is a list of species that currently pose a particular threat to Crystal Lake, along with links to more information and how you can report any observations.